How It Works

-VuePress is composed of two parts: a minimalistic static site generator with a Vue-powered theming system and Plugin API, and a default theme optimized for writing technical documentation.
+VuePress is composed of two parts: a minimalistic static site generator (opens new window) with a Vue-powered theming system and Plugin API, and a default theme optimized for writing technical documentation.
 It was created to support the documentation needs of Vue’s own sub projects.

 Each page generated by VuePress has its own pre-rendered static HTML, providing great loading performance and is SEO-friendly.
 Yet, once the page is loaded, Vue takes over the static content and turns it into a full Single-Page Application (SPA).
 Extra pages are fetched on demand as the user navigates around the site.

 # How It Works

 A VuePress site is in fact a SPA powered by Vue (opens new window), Vue Router (opens new window) and webpack (opens new window).
 If you’ve used Vue before, you will notice the familiar development experience when you are writing or developing custom themes (you can even use Vue DevTools to debug your custom theme!).

 During the build, we create a server-rendered version of the app and render the corresponding HTML by virtually visiting each route.
-This approach is inspired by Nuxt's
+This approach is inspired by Nuxt (opens new window)'s

-nuxt generate command and other projects like Gatsby.
+nuxt generate command and other projects like Gatsby (opens new window).

-Each Markdown file is compiled into HTML with markdown-it and then processed as the template of a Vue component.
+Each Markdown file is compiled into HTML with markdown-it (opens new window) and then processed as the template of a Vue component.
 This allows you to directly use Vue inside your Markdown files and is great when you need to embed dynamic content.

 Built-in Markdown extensions